pure-data/pure-data/doc/1.manual/pdmanual.md

 Filenames in Pd are always separated by (Unix-style) forward slashes, even if you're on Windows (which uses backslashes).
 This is so that patches can be ported more easily between operating systems.
-On the other hand, if you specify a filename on the command line (as in "pd -path c:\\pdlib") the file separator should agree with the operating system.
+On the other hand, if you specify a filename on the command line (as in `pd -path c:\pdlib`) the file separator should agree with the operating system.

-If a filename specified in a patch has any "/" characters in it, the "path" is not used; thus, "../sounds/sample1.wav" causes Pd only to look relative to the directory containing the patch.
+If a filename specified in a patch has any "/" characters in it, the "path" is not used; thus, `../sounds/sample1.wav` causes Pd only to look relative to the directory containing the patch.
 You may also invoke externs that way.

-As of version 0.35, there may be spaces in the path to Pd itself; also, the "openpanel" and "savepanel" objects can handle spaces.
+As of version 0.35, there may be spaces in the path to Pd itself; also, the `openpanel` and `savepanel` objects can handle spaces.
 Spaces in the path should work as of version 0.38.

 ----